jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 Indentation and whitespace in examples are provided only to illustrate element relationships, and are not a REQUIRED feature of this specification.

-"..." in examples is used as shorthand for elements defined outside of this document.
+"..." in examples is used as shorthand for elements defined outside of this document, as well as to abbreviate elements that are too long.

 # Extension